 Other key questions: where to move both structures and people, and how to pay for it?

-In the little town of Plymouth, where the Roanoke River flows into Albemarle Sound, storms regularly submerge the century-old sewage system, once stranding a town employee at the treatment plant.
+In the little town of Plymouth, storms regularly submerge the century-old sewage system.

 It will only get worse as water in the sound rises.